AfiqHaidar/maw/README.md

   - Beautiful, animated UI for project visualization
   - Carousel image display
   - Expandable sections for detailed information

+- **Social Features**
+  - Connect with other developers
+  - Send and accept connection requests
+  - View other users' portfolios
+  - Build your professional network

+- **Push Notifications**
+  - Real-time notifications for connection activities
+  - Get notified when someone sends you a connection request
+  - Receive notifications when someone accepts your request
+  - Inbox system to manage all your notifications

 - **Cache Management**
   - Efficient caching of project images